Reform bureaucrats: Origins

 In the late 1920s, a group of bureaucrats, mostly young members of the bureaucracy from the more technical ministries within the state and cabinet planning agencies that wanted to do away with the "night-watchman state" formed the clique of the reform bureaucrats.
 They thought that the increasing technicization of Japan would require the state and its bureaucracy to become more involved in general affairs.
 They called on their fellow bureaucrats to be more proactive - to perform "active management" rather than "passive supervision".
-Many of the reform bureaucrats were involved in the Ministry of Commerce and Industry, which was responsible for Japan's mobilization, and the Cabinet Planning Board.
+Many of the reform bureaucrats were involved in the Ministry of Commerce and Industry, which was responsible for Japan's mobilization, and the Cabinet Planning Board [ja].
 The former produced bureaucrats such as Nobusuke Kishi while the latter had people such as Naoki Hoshino.
 Many were also alumni of Tokyo Imperial University, having studied there in the 1920s and established ties with each other, most of them studying either German or English law at the law school.